 Section 02, “General Guidance.”
-This section provide general guidance that corresponds to each inspection requirement and may include discretionary provisions, such as “can,” “may,” “might,” and “should”.
+This section provides general guidance that corresponds to each inspection requirement and may include discretionary provisions (as described in section 05.01e), such as “can,” “may,” “might,” and “should”.
 In addition, this section should discuss sample considerations with risk priority and specific examples.

 Section 03, “Inspection Requirements.”
 This section will list each inspection sample with specific sample requirements.
-The specific requirement of each sample will be emphasized in bold for baseline IPs only.
+The specific requirement of each sample will be emphasized in bold font for baseline IPs only.
 Specific guidance will follow each described sample.

 Section 04, “References.”
+See section 05.04 in this manual for instructions.

-Any changes made to the baseline IP requirements must be reviewed with the document lead in the baseline IP table of RPS-Inspections.
+Any changes made to the baseline IP requirements must be reviewed with the document lead.
+Upon issuance of the IP, the NRR IM coordinator will add or revise the requirements in the baseline IP table of the RPS-Inspections module.
 In addition, any changes made to scope text, must be added or revised by the NRR IM coordinator in the Auto Report Generation template of RPS-Inspections prior to, or upon issuance, of the baseline IP.

-0.04 Temporary Instructions (TIs)
+08.04 Temporary Instructions (TIs)